Types of Queuing Systems Explained (How Businesses Reduce Wait Times)

 - Multi-line queues found in banks and airports

-- Virtual queuing systems used by modern service businesses
+- virtual queue app used by modern service businesses

 This article focuses on customer and business queuing systems rather than technical message queuing systems used in software engineering.